March 25, 2019

-Finally, we made the decision not to illustrate people with detailed facial features with the hopes that people scrolling through our website or opening one of our emails might be able to see themselves in the people on the screen.
+Finally, we made the decision not to illustrate people with detailed facial features.
+When people scroll through our website or open one of our emails, we want them to see themselves in the people on the screen.

 When we launched in May 2017, our color palette was composed of a variety of shades of purple.
 Admittedly our decision to go with these shades in the beginning wasn’t a particularly inspired one: purple is the color of Bravery, so it just felt appropriate.
 A little later, feeling the need to brighten things up a bit, we added a powdery periwinkle and seafoam green to the mix.